PaulMaddox/hsbc/README.md

 It works with statements issued in the United Arab Emirates, and has not been tested with any other formats.

+Yes.
+I was very fed up that HSBC has no API, integration with third party spend analysis tools.
+And really, I just miss [Monzo](https://monzo.com).

 ## Usage

 ```